Mount Kujū

-Mount Kujū (九重山, Kujū-san), located on the border of Kokonoe and Taketa in Ōita Prefecture, Japan, is the highest mountain in Kyushu Island, Japan, with a summit elevation of 1791 m.
+Mount Kujū (九重山, Kujū-san), located on the border of Kokonoe and Taketa in Ōita Prefecture, Japan, is a stratovolcano in Kyushu Island, Japan, with a summit elevation of 1791 m.
 It is one of the 100 Famous Japanese Mountains.
 It is part of the Aso-Kujū National Park.

 Summary

-The Kujū range consists of a dozen or so volcanic bodies gathered in a region of 13km east-west and 10km north-south.
+The Kujū range consists of a dozen or so volcanic bodies gathered in a region of 13 km east-west and 10 km north-south.
 The mountains in the range include: